djannot/ecs-401/lb/lb.md

 ### S3 Load Balancing

+In this section, we'll configure a NGNIX Load Balancer, running in a Docker Container in your VM.
+The new NGNIX will listen requests at port 80 and will redirect them to your ECS nodes, port 9020.

 ![NGINX - S3 Load balancing](ngnix_1.jpg)

+**Configuration tasks**

 - Disable selinux by executing the `su -c "setenforce 0"` command to avoid a permission issue in the Docker container
 - Create a `/root/nginx` directory